pdub206/cataclysm/README.md

 Features to be implemented in the next few releases:

+* Height and weight normalized to species
+* Stables will take mounts and provide tickets to get them out
 * Updated door code so that it can be closed/locked/saved with rsave code
 * SECTOR/ROOM type changes to make terrain movement easier or more difficult
 * Subclass selection to personalize character further